Kuriyedathu Thatri: Life after the trial

-After the trial, she was excommunicated along with the men.
-As per the government records, it is finally recorded that Thathri was sent to Chalakudy and settled in a riverside home.
+After the trial, she was excommunicated along with the sixty four men.
+As per the government records, it is recorded that Thathri was sent to Chalakudy and settled in a riverside home.
 There is no record of her life after that.
 However there are many popular beliefs regarding this.
-A popular belief is that Tatri converted to Christianity and married a Christian.
+A popular belief is that Thatri converted to Christianity and married a Christian.
 Pavithran in his book 'British Commission to India' states that she settled down in Coimbatore after marrying an Anglo Indian gangman from the Indian Railways.
 Vasanthi Sankaranarayanan, the translator of the book Outcaste, states that Thathri lived somewhere in Tamil Nadu until the age of 80.
-Despite having sex with several men from the age of 9 to 23, there are no records that Tatri getting pregnant or having an abortion.
-Some historians believe that after her divorce and remarriage, she gave birth to two daughters and a son.
+Despite being sexually abused or having had sex with several men, from the time she was 9 to 23, there are no records of Thatri getting pregnant or having an abortion.
+Some historians believe that after her smarthavicharam and remarriage, she gave birth to two daughters and a son.
 There have been other rumours that claimed that a popular Malayalam film actress of the mid-twentieth century is her granddaughter, a claim which the actress later denied.

 In popular culture

 The life of Kuriyedathu Thathri has been a subject to several books, documentaries and movies.
+Thaathreesmarthavicharam: Sampoornna Reghakalum Padanangalum (Thaathreesmarthavicharam, Complete Documents and Studies), is a compilation by Cherai Ramadas of documents and studies related to the trial.
 In 1969, Madampu Kunjukuttan wrote the Novel Bhrashtu (Outcaste) based on the real story of Kuriyedath Thathri and her smarthavicharam.
 Malayalam film Parinayam (1994) by Hariharan is loosely based on Smarthavicharam of Kuriyedath Thathri.
 In 2021, Taya, the Sanskrit feature film made by G. Prabha was released that tells the life of from a different perspective.